Andre-Pham/Yonder/documentation/Metadata Formats.md

 done | jq -s 'add | unique' | jq '.[]'
 ```

-# Foes
+# Foes and Bosses

 #### Rules.

-Foe content IDs always start with **E**.
+Foe and boss content IDs always start with **E**.
 E.g. **E0001**.

 #### File structure.

-Every file contains just a single object, which contains the data for a single foe.
+Every file contains just a single object, which contains the data for a single foe/boss.

+*Note, if you wish to differentiate between what's a boss and what's a foe, refer to `NPC-DATA-INDEX.json`.
+This file is what defines what content IDs are a foe, boss, or interactor.
+If you want a file to represent a boss and a foe, that's possible - you'd just add their content ID to both arrays.*

 #### Object structure.

-Each foe has the following metadata:
+Each foe/boss has the following metadata:

 ```json
 {